PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 15:18:58
+Last updated: 2024-04-05 15:19:31
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra